AIA Billing vs. Progress Billing: Which One Works Best?

 What is AIA Billing?

-The American Institute of Architects (AIA) has rules about how to bill, which are known as "AIA billing."
-It's often used on big building projects, especially when there is a formal agreement and contract system in place.
+The American Institute of Architects (AIA) has rules about how to bill, which are known as “AIA billing.”
+It’s often used on big building projects, especially when there is a formal agreement and contract system in place.
+The AIA billing process works as a standardized, industry-accepted procedure involving specific documentation and routines for progress tracking, billing, and payment collection.
 The AIA Billing method is very structured and includes thorough records of how the project is going as well as a schedule for payments.

-• Payment Application Form (AIA G702): This form lists the amount due for each phase of the project, including materials, labor, and other costs.
+Payment Application Form (AIA G702): This billing application is used to request payments for work completed, listing the amount due for each phase of the project, including materials, labor, and other costs.

 This method is helpful for projects with a lot of moving parts because it makes it clear to contractors what they need to do and what they have already done.
 It works especially well for bigger projects that need to keep track of a lot of information.